-While it is important that we all take steps to reduce our emissions to mitigate against further future climate impacts, we also need to reduce our current and future vulnerability by taking adaptation action.
+While it is important that we all take steps to reduce our emissions to mitigate against further future climate impacts, such as embracing renewable energy, we also need to reduce our current and future vulnerability by taking adaptation action.

-The ADAPT Loddon Mallee network brings together people from all walks of life across the region to learn, share knowledge, and build networks to support communities in becoming climate-ready.
+The ADAPT Loddon Mallee (LM) network brings together people from all walks of life across the region to learn, share knowledge, and build networks to support communities in becoming climate ready.

 Adapting to climate change involves taking practical actions to manage current impacts and future risks to build resilient communities and systems across the region.

 Successful adaptation is a shared responsibility.
 Individuals, communities, businesses and governments at all levels have a part to play.
 The challenge is too big to anyone to act alone – to ensure thriving communities in the future we need to work together.